The holomorphic couch theorem: Introduction

 We think of the codomain as a house and the domain as a couch that we want to move around in the house without changing its holomorphic structure.
 Hence the name ``holomorphic couch".

 Given finite Riemann surfaces $X$ and $Y$, and a topolo\-gical embedding $h:X \to Y$, we define $\emb(X,Y,h)$ to be the set of all conformal embeddings homotopic to $h$.
-We equip this set with the compact-open topology, which is the same as the topo\-logy of uniform convergence on compact sets with respect to any metric inducing the correct topo\-logy on $Y$.
+We equip this set with the compact-open topology, which is the same as the topo\-logy of uniform convergence on compact sets with respect to any metric inducing the topo\-logy given on $Y$.
 Theorem \ref{thm:CouchThm} is equivalent\footnote{Since $X$ is locally compact Hausdorff, a path $[0,1]\to \maps(X,Y)$ is the same as a homotopy $X \times [0,1] \to Y$ \cite[p.287]{Munkres}.} to the statement that $\emb(X,Y,h)$ is path-connected whenever it is non-empty.

 In fact, we prove a stronger result.
 Namely, we determine the homotopy type of the space $\emb(X,Y,h)$.
 The answer depends on the image of $h$ at the level of fundamental groups.
 We say that $h$ is \emph{trivial}, \emph{cyclic}, or \emph{generic} if the image of the induced homomorphism $\pi_1(h) : \pi_1(X,x) \to \pi_1(Y,h(x))$ is trivial, infinite cyclic, or non-abelian, respectively.
+If $Y$ is a torus, then the image of $\pi_1(h)$ can be isomorphic to $\ZZ^2$, but we do not need to distinguish this case.

-\begin{thm}[Strong holomorphic couch] Suppose that $\emb(X,Y,h)$ is non-empty.
+\begin{theorem}[Strong holomorphic couch] Let $h:X \to Y$ be a topological embedding between finite Riemann surfaces such that $\emb(X,Y,h)$ is non-empty.
 Then $\emb(X,Y,h)$ is homotopy equivalent to either the unit tangent bundle of $Y$, a circle, or a point, depending on whether $h$ is trivial, cyclic, or generic.
-This is unless $Y$ is a torus and $h$ is non-trivial, in which case $\emb(X,Y,h)$ is homotopy equivalent to a torus. \end{thm}
+This is unless $Y$ is a torus and $h$ is non-trivial, in which case $\emb(X,Y,h)$ is homotopy equivalent to a torus. \end{theorem}

 If $h$ is generic, then $\emb(X,Y,h)$ is contractible.
-The rest of the introduction gives an outline of the proof for this case.
+This is the most in\-te\-res\-ting case; the other cases are either analogous or corollaries (see Section \ref{sec:trivialcases}).
+The rest of the introduction outlines the proof of Theorem \ref{thm:defret} in the case that $h$ is generic, although we state some intermediate results in greater generality.